Tonomy-Foundation/Tonomy-ID-SDK/README.md

 `yarn run test:integration`

+### Governance tests

+Tests the governance of the system.
+Can only be run once before a blockchain reset is required.

+First run the blockchain or Tonomy Communication service locally.

+`yarn run test:setup`

+Then run the tests

+`yarn run test:governance`

 ### Run all tests in the VS Code debugger

 Make sure you install the Jest extension (recommended automatically when you open VS Code)